VENCLEXTA efficacy results: 6-year overall survival1

 Seymour JF, Kipps TJ, Eichhorst B, et al. Four-year analysis of MURANO study confirms sustained benefit of time-limited venetoclax-rituximab (VenR) in relapsed/refractory (R/R) chronic lymphocytic leukemia (CLL).
 Presented at: 61st American Society of Hematology Annual Meeting and Exposition; December 7-10, 2019; Orlando, FL.

-• Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma V.3.2023. © National Comprehensive Cancer Network, Inc. 2023.
+• Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma V.3.2025. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed June 12, 2023.
-To view the most recent and complete version of the guidelines, go online to NCCN.org.
+Accessed April 2, 2025.
+To view the most recent and complete version of the guideline, go online to NCCN.org.

-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma V.3.2023. © National Comprehensive Cancer Network, Inc. 2023.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma V.3.2025. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed June 12, 2023.
-To view the most recent and complete version of the guidelines, go online to NCCN.org.
+Accessed April 2, 2025.
+To view the most recent and complete version of the guideline, go online to NCCN.org.

 • Data on file, AbbVie Inc. ABVRRTI71322.